snowch/biginsight-examples/examples/BigSQLGroovy/README_Federation.md

 ## Setup client keystore for SSL

-Make sure to get the CA certificate file from DASHDB and copy it to /home/bigsql/sqllib/security/keystore/DigiCertGlobalRootCA.crt.
+Make sure to get the CA certificate file from DASHDB and copy it to `/home/bigsql/sqllib/security/keystore/DigiCertGlobalRootCA.crt` on the BigSQL host.

 Go to keystory directory: